axelerant/mdtt/README.md

 source:
   type: json
   data: https://dev.legacy-system.com/api/v1/users
-  # The pointer where all the list of items resides.
+  # The pointer where the list of items resides.
 Refer https://github.com/halaxa/json-machine#what-is-json-pointer-anyway for examples
-  selector: "/results/-/employees"
+  selector: "/results"
   # Datasource basic authentication credentials.
 Note that the key is same as mentioned in the test specification.
 This is optional if the endpoint is publicly accessible.
   credential: source
 # The endpoint that returns the destination dataset.
 destination:
   type: json
   data: https://dev.new-system.com/api/v1/users
-  selector: "/results/-/employees"
+  selector: "/results"
   credential: destination
 tests:
   -
+    # `/` separated field which you want to test.
+    # This is applicable when the value you want to test is in nested format.
-    sourceField: name
+    sourceField: "employee/info/name"
     destinationField: name
   -
-    sourceField: email
+    sourceField: "employee/info/email"
     destinationField: email
 ```